Rental Dwelling Registration

 This ordinance makes it unlawful to rent, receive rental income from or offer to rent a dwelling within the City's limits without first registering the property.
 This registration created a database of the location and the ownership of Raleigh's residential rental properties.
 The City can use this database as an effective resource to promote responsible management, provide a safe habitat for residents, safeguard property values, expedite housing repairs and provide a tool for prompt contact with owners or managers from Police, Fire, Emergency and the Inspections Departments when issues or emergencies develop.

-The Rental Dwelling Registration Ordinance requires that a rental dwelling's owner or agent submit a current and accurate registration of their rental property to the Inspections Department on a yearly basis.
+The Rental Dwelling Registration Ordinance requires that a rental dwelling's owner or agent submit a current and accurate registration of their rental property on a yearly basis.

 The change form is used to update owner or management information, remove a sold property or add a newly acquired property.
 Download Rental Registration Change Form.